Banjos, Bluegrass and Bright Stars: A Snapshot of Country Music in Australia - Honi Soit

 “I just love the cry in the instrument,” Lynne says about the dobro, her favourite of them all.

-Unlike mainstream country music, the bluegrass scene in Australia remains primarily male- dominated.
+Unlike mainstream country music, the bluegrass scene in Australia remains primarily male-dominated.
 Female singer Genni Kane had made headway as a vocalist for the bluegrass band The Flying Emus during the 1980s, but Lynne became the very first woman to release a bluegrass album under her own name in 2003.

 Although she expressed some concern about the decline in Australian bluegrass artists, Lynne tells me she’s glad there are at least some younger Australian artists, particularly female ones, who are continuing with the bluegrass tradition—referring to artists such as Kristy Cox and 22-year-old Taylor Pfeiffer.